 * Failure to comply with our packaging requirements will invalidate any liability cover claims.

 Sending your bike with Bike Delivery?
 We have created a practical guide for packaging your bike to help protect your bike during shipping.
 We have included what materials you need and the best techniques for dismantling and securing your bike.

 If pedals are not removed, you run the risk of them piercing through the cardboard and getting damaged.
-Using the spanner unthread the right-pedal (counter-clockwise to loosen) and vice-versa for the left.
+Using the Allen Key, unthread the right-pedal (counter-clockwise to loosen) and vice-versa for the left.
 Wrap each pedal in bubble wrap.

 Tip – Use a freezer bag or plastic pouch to keep pedals, bolts and other small objects safe.

 Turn your bike upside down, loosen the bolt using the Allen Key and remove the front wheel from the brake blocks.
 Newer bikes will have a quick release bolt.

 Tip – Protect the rear wheel axle by covering with bubble wrap.

 Using the Allen Key loosen the handlebars until they are detached from the frame.
 Using the cable ties, secure the loose handlebars to the main body of the frame.

 Tip – To protect the frame, handlebars and forks from scratches wrap in bubble wrap (or foam piping) and secure with cable ties.

 Loosen the stem of your handlebars and lower as far down as they will go.
 Then rotate so they are parallel to the frame and secure with cable ties.